ONSvisual/Charts/README.md

 # Charts

-The official repository of all publication ready ONS charts.
-See the [chart menu](https://onsvisual.github.io/Charts/chart-menu/).
-(WARNING: This repository is under construction)
+The official repository for all publication ready ONS charts.
+See our [chart menu](https://onsvisual.github.io/Charts/chart-menu/) and [service manual](https://service-manual.ons.gov.uk/data-visualisation) for more guidance on the use of these charts, and of charts more generally.

+(NOTE: This repository is still a work in progress.)

 ## Guide to updating and placing an initial commit for a chart